 Standard Parental Leave (Weeks 17-52)

-You can arrange for continuation of your health and dental benefits during your leave, provided that you pay the premiums.
+You can arrange for continuation of your health/dental benefits and life insurance/disability insurance during your leave, provided that you pay the premiums.
 Your Program Administrative Assistant will have the appropriate paperwork for you to complete.

 In some circumstances, you may apply to have your duties amended during your pregnancy, if recommended by your doctor.
 Please contact your Program Director or Administrative Assistant for more information.

 If the secondary parent is a member of Resident Doctors of Saskatchewan, they are entitled to 5 days of paid leave, provided it is within thirty days of the birth or adoption, and is taken on consecutive work days.